Your questions answered:

 It is therefore inevitable that Fairfield House will always be underinvested if it remains in the direct day to day control of B&NES Council.

 Note that B&NES Council would remain the legal owner under the proposal.
-What is sought is a long lease and partnership with B&NES Council.
+What is in place now is a short (two-year) lease and partnership with B&NES Council, with the aim of putting a long lease in place.

 Fairfield House Bath CIC bases its approach on HIM’s expressed wish.
 Given that Fairfield cannot meet contemporary standards for residential care for the elderly we interpret his wish as making the Elders feel at home (for non-residential day care) and putting their interests at the heart of what we propose.
 However we believe that HIM’s legacy is more significant now than was realised at the time, and it is far more than a building.
 Whether one is Ethiopian, Rastafari, a local person of Bath (or any combination of these) HIM’s legacy has a unique significance that Fairfield can make tangible.
 Hence our focus is on HIM’s legacy - the intangible as well as the building.